Mahe94/mahe94.github.io/_news/announcement_9.md

 related_posts: false
 ---

-Visited <a href="https://www.icts.res.in/">International Center for Theoretical Sciences</a>, Bangalore
+Research visit to <a href="https://www.icts.res.in/">International Center for Theoretical Sciences</a>, Bangalore, hosted by <a href="https://www.icts.res.in/people/jaikumar-radhakrishnan1">Prof. Jaikumar Radhakrishnan</a>.